ReZeroS/zerobox/README.md

 # Introduction
 # <img src="./logo.png" width="250px" align="center" alt="ZeroBox"/>
-The Zero-Box uses some popular lite framework based on the java language to build a collection of tools for common developing.
+The Zero-Box uses some popular lite framework based on the java language to build a collection of tools for common developping.

 # Features
 * Supports the convertor for object and xml.
 You can try create object in your package and declare the package in config annotation(@XmlObjectPackageScan), then the framework will try to convert them for both way.

-* Support the Common util.
-I try to collect some util for common developing and will try to optimize them in the future.
+* Support the common util.
+I collect some util for common developing and will try to optimize them in the future.

 * Support some beta framework tool like muliti thread insert tool with transaction promised in spring.